RuPaul: 2008–2013: RuPaul's Drag Race, Champion, and Glamazon

-2014: Born Naked, What's The Tee?, and Skin Wars
+2014–2016: Born Naked, Realness, Butch Queen, and television expansion

-RuPaul and Revolucian both confirmed through their Twitter and Instagram accounts that they had been working on an upcoming seventh studio album.
-Born Naked was released on February 24, 2014, to coincide with the premiere of the 6th season of RuPaul's Drag Race.
-Prior to the premiere an album of RuPaul cover songs performed by the Season 6 cast was released on January 28, 2014.
-The covers album is titled RuPaul Presents The CoverGurlz and contains RuPaul songs from 2009 to 2013.
-To further promote the Drag Race season premiere, RuPaul, representing Logo TV (and parent company Viacom) was chosen to ring the NASDAQ closing bell on February 24, 2014.
-The week of its release, Born Naked reached number one on the iTunes dance album chart.
-The following week it placed at number 4 on the US Billboard dance chart and 85 on the Billboard 200 chart.
-In a profile by The New York Times it was revealed that he is currently working on a porcelain statuette of his likeness.
+On January 28, 2014, RuPaul released RuPaul Presents The CoverGurlz, a collaborative album featuring new versions of RuPaul songs from 2009 to 2013.
+His seventh studio album, Born Naked, was released on February 24, 2014, to coincide with the premiere of the 6th season of RuPaul's Drag Race.
+Born Naked placed at number 4 on the US Billboard dance chart and 85 on the Billboard 200 chart.
 On April 9, 2014, RuPaul and Michelle Visage released the first episode of their podcast, RuPaul: What's the Tee? with Michelle Visage.
 In August, he joined the reality competition show Skin Wars acting as a judge.

-2015: Realness, Good Work, and Slay Belles

 On March 2, 2015, RuPaul released his eighth studio album, Realness.
 The release coincided with the premiere of the seventh season of RuPaul's Drag Race.
 In April, he launched and began hosting a new show, Good Work, a plastic surgery-themed talk show for E!.
 In October he released his second Christmas album, and ninth studio album, Slay Belles.
 The album contains ten original Christmas-themed songs and features collaborations with Michelle Visage, Siedah Garrett, Todrick Hall, and Big Freedia.
 The album charted at 21 on the US Billboard Dance chart.